Wembley Stadium: Music

 Blur headlined two shows at Wembley on 8 and 9 July 2023 as part of their reunion tour.

-The Weeknd brought his After Hours til Dawn tour on 18 August 2023, which broke the record for the most tickets sold with the "traditional concert set-up", having 89,179 people.
+The Weeknd brought his After Hours til Dawn Tour on 18 August 2023, which broke the record for the most tickets sold with the "traditional concert set-up", having 89,179 people.

 Taylor Swift's return for The Eras Tour on 21, 22, and 23 June 2024 and 15, 16, 17, 19, and 20 August 2024 made her the first female act in the stadium's history to schedule six, seven and eight shows on a single tour, and subsequently broke Michael Jackson's record for most nights at either stadium on the site by a solo performer.

 On 27 August 2024, Liam Gallagher and Noel Gallagher announced that Oasis would be reuniting in 2025, with Wembley making up the second venue in England with seven scheduled concerts on 25, 26, 30 July, 2, 3 August and 27, 28 September 2025.
 The band previously performed at Wembley in 2009, their last tour prior to 2025.

-In November 2024, the nu-metal band Linkin Park announced that they would be performing at Wembley on their world tour on 28 June 2025 with tickets sold out.
+In November 2024, nu-metal band Linkin Park announced that they would be performing at Wembley on their world tour on 28 June 2025 with tickets sold out.

+Dua Lipa headlined two sold-out shows on 20 and 21 June 2025 during the European leg of her Radical Optimism Tour.

-Girl group Blackpink also performed at Wembley as the final stop of the European leg of their Deadline World Tour on 15 and 16 August 2025.
+Blackpink performed at Wembley as the final stop of the European leg of their Deadline World Tour on 15 and 16 August 2025.

+British rock band Coldplay hold the record for most performances at Wembley, with 22 shows.
+The first two were on the Viva la Vida Tour in 2009, followed by a four-night stint on the Head Full of Dreams Tour in 2016.
+They became the first act to stage ten concerts in a single year, as part of the Music of the Spheres World Tour between August and September 2025.
+This residency was preceded by six dates in August 2022, making the tour's 16 gigs another record.

+As of 28 January 2026, singer Harry Styles' brand new tour "Together, Together" has surpassed Coldplay's 10 concerts in a single year, with a total 12 concerts confirmed for summer 2026 announced during this tour's presale.

+In 2026, country singer Luke Combs played three sold-out nights on 31 July and 1 and 2 August for his My Kinda Saturday Night Tour.
+Combs was the first country solo artist to headline Wembley and the first artist of his genre to sell out multiple nights there.

+In August 2026, The Weeknd performed over three nights at the stadium during the 2026 extension of his After Hours til Dawn Tour, breaking records in attendance.

+On 12 September 2026, Diljit Dosanjh became the first Punjabi artist to headline Wembley during his Aura World Tour.